ConductorOne/baton-aws/README.md

 - Users
 - Roles

-Set the `--global-aws-sso-enabled`, and `--global-aws-orgs-enabled` flags to pull information about the following AWS IAM Identity Center resources:
+Set the `--global-aws-sso-enabled` and `--global-aws-orgs-enabled` flags to pull information about the following AWS IAM Identity Center resources:
 - SSO Groups
 - SSO Users